Justin Bieber lashes out at media's "countless lies" about him

 But he hit the headlines for all the wrong reasons last week when he turned up two hours late for a London concert, collapsed on stage in London with shortness of breath on another night, and was caught on camera cursing at a pushy photographer.

-He was spotted wearing a bizarre gas mask on a night out in London, and one British tabloid labeled him "Pop brat Justin."
+He was spotted wearing a bizarre gas mask on a night out in London, and one British tabloid labelled him "Pop brat Justin."

-On Monday, he canceled one of two planned concerts in Portugal this week.
+On Monday, he cancelled one of two planned concerts in Portugal this week.
 A statement cited "unforeseen circumstances," but local media in Portugal reported that ticket sales for the gigs had been slow.

 Bieber, who has more than 35 million Twitter followers, suggested on Thursday that envy of his success might lie at the root of the jibes from the news media.